UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 3. Add them together: $4.90 + $49.99 = $54.89.

-In this example, almost $55 of your total bill goes purely toward delivery infrastructure, before you even pay a single cent for the actual electricity you consumed.
+As you can see, the variable fees scale rapidly.
+During peak summer usage, well over $100 of your total bill goes purely toward delivery infrastructure before you pay a single cent for the actual electricity consumed.

 Infographic explaining delivery rate changes are influenced by storm recovery, smart meter upgrades, and grid maintenance.